- About Overview

 BS, Biology, Santa Clara University, 1973

 His personal research agenda involves the safe, effective, and appropriate use of antimicrobials, as well as the pharmacoepidemiology and pharmacokinetics of anti-infective agents.
-He is the author of more than 110 peer-reviewed papers, the majority related to anti-infective agents.
+He is the author of numerous peer-reviewed papers, book chapters, and abstracts, the majority related to anti-infective agents.

 Licensure and certifications